 The Subtle Forms of Emotional Abuse in Parenting

 Emotional abuse in parenting can manifest in more subtle forms, which can be equally harmful.
 For instance, withholding guidance or consistent affection can be harmful to children.
+Parental permissiveness, where parents fail to set boundaries or provide necessary guidance, can contribute to emotional neglect and subtle forms of emotional abuse.
 The lack of guidance can result in substantial adverse effects on a child’s mental and emotional development, causing:

 - confusion